 In 1993, Rick was given the opportunity to buy a 50 percent share of a 60 acre onion farm.
 The years following, he grew the farm to 120 acres, eventually expanding operations into a new facility to accommodate the larger operation.

 Then in 2002, Rick’s partner decided to retire and he had the opportunity to take sole ownership of the business.
 With this expansion Rick’s two sons, Joe his oldest and Tom his youngest joined the family farm.
 Their fabrication and heavy equipment skills are essential to the daily operations of the farm, and they helped grow the business to what it is today.
 Today, the family farm operations now exceeds 1500 acres of owned and leased land.

 Rick’s wife Geri, a CPA, left her accounting firm in 2009 to oversee the family business full-time.

 Recently in 2014 Rick’s son-in-law, Dylan, left his career in finance to join the family business.
-Dylan and his wife Kim, Rick’s only daughter, have two young children.
+Dylan and his wife Kim, Rick’s only daughter, have three young children.

 Black Dirt Region

 Our area, located in southern Orange County, New York, is know as the Black Dirt Region.
 It takes its name from the dark, extremely fertile soil left over from an ancient glacial lake bottom augmented by decades of past flooding of the Wallkill River.
 The 26,000 acres of dirt left over is the largest concentration of such soil in the United States outside the Florida Everglades.The area mostly consists of flat flood plain.
 The few areas that rise above the valley floor are known as “islands”, since they often were in times of heavy flooding.
 The area is noticeable on satellite imagery by the color differential from its surroundings.